Liangxiao-LI/Leetcode_Studynote/README.md

 + Application: Search in ordered array
 + Advantage: Time complexity $O(n) \to O(log_{2}(n))$
 + Description: Repeatedly compare the target with the middle value of the ordered array
++ Technique: **循环不变量**, for each loop, some rules should be strictly followed.
+  + For example, for Binary search, in each while loop we should strictly follow that target lies within [left,mid) or [left,mid]

 ### 2. Fast Slow pointer [Q27](https://leetcode.com/problems/remove-element/) [Q26](https://leetcode.com/problems/remove-duplicates-from-sorted-array/)